juanjofrelopez/juanjofrelopez/README.md

 - 👋 Hi, I’m Juan Jofre
 - 👀 I’m interested in embedded programming and data
-- 🌱 I’m currently learning assembly, c++, web dev and many more
+- 🌱 I’m currently learning assembly, c++, web dev and many more topics
 - 💞️ I’m looking to collaborate on electronic projects involving music
 - 📫 How to reach me: just email me at juanjofrelopez@gmail.com